Tom Taylor, Baron Taylor of Blackburn: Health

 Labour was in opposition in 1983, and Taylor was alleged to have been a likely appointment to the front bench, but his wife committed him to hospital under the Mental Health Act 1983, due to a problem with alcohol.
-Taylor applied for a writ of Habeas Corpus arguing that the Mental Health Act could not apply to peers when the House was sitting.
+Taylor applied for a writ of habeas corpus arguing that the Mental Health Act could not apply to peers when the House was sitting.
 After 19 days in hospital, his barrister secured his release, and the case never came to court.

-'Cash for Influence' scandal
+2009 cash for influence scandal

 In late-January 2009, Taylor was one of four Labour peers accused of 'sleaze' by The Sunday Times — it was alleged that Taylor proclaimed to two journalists posing as lobbyists that he was ready, willing, and able to help a business secure favorable legislation in their sphere of interest in return for a fee reported to be in excess of £100,000.
 Taylor was duped, and his behavior exposed by the reporter's 'sting' operation.
 The Conservative leader in Blackburn with Darwen demanded that the Freedom of the City Award be stripped from the former councillor.
 A few days later on 20 May 2009, the House of Lords considered the report of its Privileges Committee and voted to suspend Taylor and Peter Truscott for six months, the first such action since the 17th century.

 Expenses

-In 2005, Taylor claimed £57,000, the second-highest level of expenses claimed in the House of Lords.
-He spoke 15 times in the chamber that year.

-Over the 2014-15 parliamentary session, Taylor claimed £43,110 in expenses, including £29,100 in tax-free attendance allowances, during which he did not speak in the House of Lords.
-Taylor, then aged 86, defended his record by saying he votes regularly and only speaks on matters of which he has some knowledge or experience.
+Over the 2014–15 parliamentary session, Taylor claimed £43,110 in expenses, including £29,100 in tax-free attendance allowances, during which he did not speak in the House of Lords.
+Taylor, then aged 86, defended his record by stating he votes regularly and only speaks on matters of which he has some knowledge or experience.

 Death

-On 17 November 2016, Taylor was involved in an accident when his mobility scooter collided with a van on the corner of Millbank and Great College street, near the House of Lords.
+On 17 November 2016, Taylor was involved in an accident when his mobility scooter collided with a van on the corner of Millbank and Great College Street, near the House of Lords.
 He died on 25 November 2016 as a result of injuries sustained in the crash.
 Angela Smith, Shadow leader of the House of Lords, said he would be "sadly missed".
 She continued, "Tom Taylor had a life-long commitment to the Labour Party, through both local government and Parliament, and was held in high regard and with great affection by his party colleagues."
 The Metropolitan Police investigated the scene and detained a 55-year-old man but had not pressed charges at the time of the baron’s death in hospital.
 In March 2018, the driver admitted to causing the death by careless driving and was given a 24-week suspended sentence on 9 April 2018.